kelsey-ek/of7azure/GUIDE/12_BMT_general_process.md

-# AWS BMT by Kelsey
+# BMT general process by Kelsey

 ## Table of Contents